 “Your Admin BFF is a dynamic team made up of enterprising women in the United States, excited about this career and working hard to support families.”

-My team is tech savvy and smart, some with degrees and others self-taught, all producing extraordinary work on websites, systems development, data organization, email campaigns, social media management, graphic design, various administrative tasks, and coming alongside our clients, developing long term relationships, to understand each one personally, to learn their brand, define their image and ultimately help them grow.
+My team is tech savvy and smart, some with degrees and others self-taught, all producing extraordinary work on websites, systems development, data organization, bookkeeping, email campaigns, social media management, graphic design, various administrative tasks, and coming alongside our clients, developing long term relationships, to understand each one personally, to learn their brand, define their image and ultimately help them grow.
 And now, my dreams are even bigger than they were when I started so many years ago.